ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

                                 WHERE row_id IN (${ids[0]}, ${ids[1]}, ${ids[2]})`;
 ```

-The util function `sql:arrayFlattenQuery()` is introduced to make the array flatten easier.
+The util function `sql:arrayFlattenQuery()` is used to make the array flatten easier.
 It makes the inclusion of varying array elements into the query easier by flattening the array to return a parameterized query.
 You can construct the complex dynamic query with the `IN` operator by using both functions as shown below.

 ```ballerina
 int[] ids = [1, 2];